Skip to main content

 Selecting choices along the left

-You can show this choice again any time by returning to the Manage Reusable Choices screen and selecting the choice.
+You can show this choice again any time by selecting the choice.

 Qtip: Remember that this settings applies to all questions with the reusable choices.
-If you need to hide certain choices for certain questions, try setting answer choice display logic or check out the Filtering Reusable Choices section below.
+If you need to hide different choices for different questions, try setting answer choice display logic or check out the Filtering Reusable Choices section below.

 Recode Values and Variable Naming